dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 +++

-Multi-tenancy is an enterprise-only feature that allows various tenants to co-exist in the same Dgraph cluster using `uint64` namespaces.
+Multi-tenancy is an enterprise-only feature that allows various tenants to co-exist in the same Dgraph Cluster using `uint64` namespaces.
 With multi-tenancy, each tenant can only log into their own namespace and operate in their own namespace.

 {{% notice "note" %}}